sivasaikoya/DBMS-project/README.md

 * Select **Class Path** and Select **Add external JARS** and add downloaded jar file and click _apply and close_<br>

 * Copy all jar file into `src->main->webapp->WEB_INF->lib` folder .

+### Creating Database in Mysql Workbench
+* Open model dbms-project.mwb in Mysql Workbench
+* Go to  ` Database->Forword Engineering `, select the local instance and continue to end of process
+* Now your Database is created and run **data.sql** in that database

 ### Start running the project from **index.jsp** file